 It is important to keep in mind if you manage to read what I've posted, and am attempting to describe, that when I was a very young girl, I read every science fiction pulp magazine my father bought and he probably bought every one that was published..
 He bought them then hid them from me for his own personal reasons which I never understood.
 I had to hunt for them in order to be able to read them.
 That also is an important detail about my experience in 1984 and afterwards, that I had read so much science fiction but I had to find where he'd hid each magazine.
 Everything I read and had to imagine as I read those 'fictions' has basically materialized.
 It is also significant that I read boys books such as The Hardy Boys series and then later Zane Grey's books which put me into a 'strange' category at a very young age.
 The girls I went to school with read Nancy Drew and such books and although I tried to enjoy them, I could not.

-I've grown up at the edge of darkness at sunset because one of my grandparents literally did not have electricity or an inside toilet.
+I've grown up at the edge of darkness because one of my grandparents literally did not have electricity or an inside toilet.
 Remembering how they lived from sun up to sunset has become a significant part of my understanding about the past.
-They always had to be home well before dark to milk their cows and get the chickens locked up.
-Their mindset was close to being primitive, (outdated, obsolete from lack of education/information) and they were from Kentucky.
+Their mindset was primitive, they were from Kentucky but I didn't know anything about primitive mindsets.
+They were very poor.
 As a tenant farmer he got a place to live, a garden patch and ten dollars cash money on Friday night.
-They were very poor, were kind, co-operative with each other and were generous with what they had.
-At night we lived by kerosene lamplight, but it was fun to us.
-And they were my family.
-But I didn't know anything about primitive mindsets.
-They were normal to me.

-My other grandmother was a Nazarene whose influence on me was more than my own mother's, much to my surprise.
-I found that out as I lived my adult life.
+My other grandmother was a Nazarene whose influence on me was more than my own mother's much to my surprise.
 She lived quietly in the same town my parents lived.
 Her house was clean, she was a person that I never saw get excited, never heard raise her voice to anyone and I spent as much time with her as I could.
 She married a man who was an alcoholic (this information was kept from me so I had to find out about that 'disease' later).
 She reformed him eventually and this was accomplished without anger, without argument or recrimination in a way that may seem hilarious but it worked.
 I was a witness to how she retrieved him.
-My mother drove her to the nearest city, Greencastle, Indiana where they hunted him down, and he being a docile man, let himself be led to the car, driven home.
-He watched as they searched the house for his stash of alcohol, murmuring to himself, not raising his voice.

 If I made a mistake my Nazarene grandmother didn't tell me about it, I had to recognize it myself.
 She laughed a bit when I told her what I'd done wrong.
 She laughed a bit as she said to me: "I thought you'd figure that out."
 (There was only one other person in my life that let me 'figure things out my self.
 A teacher made a lasting impression by not telling me I had lied to her about something.
 I got away with being a liar.
-It was a small thing that as a child I wouldn't know she would know I'd lied, but as an adult I would certainly recognize that.
-That memory was certainly stored away and was retrieved so that I had to think about it!
-That happened.
+It was a small thing that as a child I wouldn't know she would know, but as an adult I would certainly recognize and that memory was certain retrieved so that I had to think about it! .
 Recognizing her restraint years later, I felt a deep sense of shame but of very great appreciation.
 I don't know what I would have said or done if she'd made me confront the truth.)

 My home life was not very good but my impression of my life now that I am awake, is that I had at least one real angel as a teacher for the first three years I was in school.
 Very possibly they were all angels.
-I can see there was a consistency in how I was treated and how I felt in school, they seemed to take care of me; that makes me believe they knew my future,.
-Certain events happened when I was very young because of their apparent 'foreknowledge' of what was going to be required in my future.
-Little daily things, such as having the same teacher for 3 years; such as the teacher that told her version of the Christmas story; such as the first male teacher I had, who told us mathematics operated by fixed rules, that what's on one side of the '=' sign is the same as what's on the other side but the arrangement is different.
-Such seemingly insignificant events were critically important later in life.
+I can see there was a consistency in how I was treated and how I felt in school, that makes me believe they knew my future,.
+Certain events happened when I was very young because of their apparent 'foreknowledge' of what was going to be required in my future. .

 One of my grandmother's last name was Risk, she was a Nazarene when I was young.
-These details are relevant to my experience in 1984 and afterwards although it's one embarrassingly trivial seeming relationship to Einstein's equation that her name was Risk.
+These details are relevant to my experience in 1984 and afterwards although it's one embarrassingly trivial seeming relationship to Einstein's equation.
 The relevance is from Albert Einstein's famous remark when a 'flaw' was found in his famous equation, 'Nonsense, God does not play dice!'.
-The name 'risk' is connected to my own experience that 'God' or whatever 'it' is that has been experienced and named as 'God' does in a manner of speaking, take risks, i.e. play games, rolling the 'dice' in a certain way that has caused an idea to be carried forwards constantly in Time and will eventually be understood.
+The name 'risk' is connected to my own experience that 'God' or whatever 'it' is that has been experienced and named as 'God' does in a manner of speaking, take risks, i.e. play games, rolling the 'dice' in a certain way that has caused an idea to be carried forwards constantly in Time.

 To be even more explicit, it may be that the symptoms of depression and mania are connected strangely together in this 'game' of life.

 There's a children's game where something is hidden and everyone tries to find it.
 The person who knows where the thing is hidden advises the hunters whether they are near or far from it by saying: "You're hot" or 'You are ice cold.' depending on whether the person is moving towards it or away from it.
 I have recently begun to believe that the near inertia of severely painful depression such as I felt in the very early 1980's worked to change my habits.
 Then alongside the inertia that made me feel so sluggish, a new kind of 'motor' drove my body, assuming control of my activities and passivities.
 I felt 'cold' in my 'normal' activities, everything that had been easy to do was difficult or impossible to do.
-There was an extra energy that motivated me to do things I never had done, or even thought about.
-I think of it as 'heat'.
+There was an extra energy, I think of it as 'heat'.
 I was 'hot' in the new activities that somehow I did not feel I was 'willing' or 'wanting to happen'.
-I saw myself in a new way, not with a body but it was so new to me I couldn't name it for a decade as 'self observation'.

 I believed a terrible blow on my head had caused brain damage, and I'd read that the brain can repair itself.
 In my simple minded way, this seemed to explain why I felt 'controlled' and felt forced to do things that normally were the opposite of what I would have done.
 The result was actually losing choice as well as personal volition.
-I saw and heard myself in a different way for several years, between 1982 and 1989, then slowly I began to believe I was understanding that I was being 'talked to', in a totally unsuspected form of language.
+I saw and heard myself in a different way for several years, between 1982 and 1989.
 This was quite confusing, painful and puzzling.
 That particular way of hearing and of seeing my self has altered in the nearly 3 decades since 1980, as though a kind of 'continuum' was being experienced, precisely timed always with events in the real world.
-The shape of this continuum is like the moebius band with a half twist, so that if one idea moves around it, the idea becomes its opposite.
-I made my first moebius band when I was about 9 years old after reading a definition in a dictionary or encyclopedia.

-When 1984 approached, I had lived with and observed unknowingly, another person move along this 'continuum of changes' for nearly 30 years prior to 1984.
-Offhand remarks that were made to me repetitiously, very repetitiously, as well as other remarks that ought to have seemed very unusual were the only clues I had that this 'continuum' was shaping the life I lived when my mind was changed.
-I had neurological tests done in 1984 that were interpreted to me.
-My handedness had changed from right to left handed.
+I had lived with and observed unknowingly, another person move along this 'continuum of changes' for nearly 30 years prior to 1984.
+Offhand remarks that were made to me repetitiously as well as other remarks that ought to have seemed very unusual were the only clues I had that this 'continuum' was shaping the life I lived.

 I can name easily many experiences that for years I could not isolate, because everything seemed connected, nothing was separate.
 When I felt most nearly 'inert' there was a kind of 're-assigning' of my every day activities such that I began to do many things automatically, seeing myself do them as though I was watching another person.
 Occasionally I said things that I'd not thought about or planned to say, hearing myself say them but not being curious at that point in time, at the strange loss of volition.
 The 'loss of volition' in speech and body activity was something I had to discover and that requires noticing a certain kind of 'event' then learning to understand the 'message' in such events.
-They were being brought about by my own body at times, but more often there were many other people involved to the degree it cannot be said I was anything other than an observer and a kind of recorder of what a group of people we knew were doing.
-My attention was not my own, and eventually I noticed that the thing really began to explain itself.
+They were being brought about by my own body at times, but more often there were many other people involved to the degree it cannot be said I was anything other than an observer and a kind of recorder, the thing really began to explain itself.
 That included describing to me what I was doing physically in a way that was startling and almost hilarious when the first such 'event' happened.
 That event was a 'singularity', in the most real usage of the word.
-It was the first time I noticed that a long period of personal experience had built towards a single event in which the precise timing and utterly perfect interface of physical events with my 'mental world knowledge' was unmistakable.
+It was the first time I noticed that a long period of personal experience had built towards a single event in which the precise timing and utterly perfect interface of physical events with 'mental world knowledge' was unmistakable.
 I carried a book to a safety meeting.
 It was a book I'd begun to read after not being able to get interested in it over a period of years, but I had not thrown it away either....

 The period between 1980 and 1984 was a long moment it seems to me now, a period of time that cannot be called 4 years, it was a long moment during which time many changes occurred in my body and mind along with a reversal of certain habits.
 The changes made life very difficult for me in ways I had to learn about, every detail of my life was affected after about 1983 but prior to that, the 'effect' was sporadic.
 The word 'effect' as I use it means I noticed something and felt 'strange' at the moment, but I didn't think about what caused me to feel 'strange' until a 'batch' or a kind of 'string of events' occurred.
 Then another effect caused me to really begin to wonder about what I was seeing and hearing and to try to understand it.